fholger/crysis_vrmod/README.md

 *Note*: the installer is not digitally signed, so Windows will warn you and stop you from executing it.
 You'll have to tell it to run the installer, anyway.

+### Updates

+To update to a newer version, you can just download the new version's installer and run it.
+It will overwrite the previous version.

+*Note*: if you are upgrading from an older version before 1.0, then be aware that the save location has changed, and saves from the old version will not show up.
+You will have to migrate them manually - go to `<My Documents>\My Games\Crysis` and copy the `SaveGames` folder over to `<My Documents>\My Games\Crysis VR`.

 ### Development snapshots

 If you are the brave sort, you can also opt to download the [latest development build](https://github.com/fholger/crysis_vrmod/releases/tag/latest).